The party was already in full swing; I was going to be late. Not fashionably late, just late.

-The party I’m referring to is the group of people who already know and love Power Query (or Get & Transform as it’s known in Excel 2016 and later).
+The party I’m referring to is the group of people who in 2017 already knew and loved Power Query (or Get & Transform as it’s known in Excel 2016 and later).
 I can’t remember the first time I heard about Power Query, but I do remember it was in the same breath as Power Pivot.
 Then I heard it was an additional add-in I had to install.
 My first thought was “Sounds like too much effort; it’ll probably be rubbish anyway.
 I don’t really need it.
 I’ve got VBA; I can do everything I need in VBA.
 It’ll just be a waste of time“.
-The irony being that had I looked into PowerQuery at that moment it would have saved me so much time.
+The irony being that had I looked into Power Query at that moment it would have saved me so much VBA frustration.

 Time passed.
 I noticed that more and more Excel experts were talking about it.
 Ken Puls, Mynda Treacy, Oz du Soliel were all talking about how amazing Power Query is.
 I dug in my heels.
 I thought to myself “I don’t work in a world of dirty data, I don’t spend hours cleaning and fixing data problems.
 Plus ‘data transformation’ sounds like something I would need a computer science degree for“.

-Excel 2016 was released and Power Query was integrated directly into main Excel application (though it was now known by the name of Get and Transform).
+Excel 2016 was released and Power Query was integrated directly into the main Excel application (though it was now known by the name of Get and Transform).
 I had no excuse, there was no download or installation required.
 I opened up the Power Query interface.
 My instant reaction was “Too hard, don’t understand it, see it was a waste of time, I knew it would be.”

 What does Power Query do?

 Power Query is an ETL tool (“a what?”
 I hear you say).
 ETL stands for Extract, Transform and Load.
 Let us look at each of those words individually to get a better understanding of what it means.